Sore Eyes: Causes + 15 Home Remedies And Prevention Tips

 3. Aloe Vera Gel

 Aloe vera has an extremely relaxing effect on your eyes because of its soothing properties.
 Eye drops containing aloe vera extracts can help treat inflammation in the eye (5).
-Aloe vera gel can also help manage dry eyes (6).
+Aloe vera gel is a simple home remedy for dry eyes that help manage the issue (6).
+Use only fresh or organic aloe vera gel.
+Commercial variants may contain additives that can irritate your eyes.

 Caution: Use only fresh or organic aloe vera gel.
 Commercial variants may contain additives that can irritate your eyes.